cookiebinary1/trusted-wifi-area/README.md

 ```

 ## Contributing
 Pull requests are welcome.
-If anybody has any ideas, you are welcome.
+If anybody has any ideas for improvements, you are welcome to contribute.

 ### Warning
 Use at your own risk.